-Students must register in the A. Alfred Taubman College of Architecture and Urban Planning and the Horace H. Rackham School of Graduate Studies.
+Students must register in Taubman College and Rackham School of Graduate Studies.
 Because of the way the Architecture Program calculates grade point averages, a student must register for double-counted courses in both units in the semesters when these courses are taken.
 A student may register for all courses in both units so that course elections are identical in both units.
 The dual M.Arch./M.U.P. degree requires the completion of a minimum of 84 credit hours.
 Specifically, a student must complete: